ivanhofer/sthemer/README.md

 ### Server-Side Rendering (SSR)

-By default `sthemer` also works with your SvelteKit projects that perform server-side rendering.
+`sthemer` also works with your SvelteKit projects that perform server-side rendering.

 If you want to use the **[`inverted`](#inverted)** strategy at the root level or the **[`auto`](#auto)** strategy, you need to make a small adjustments to your SvelteKit project.